idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/surrogate_evaluate.md

 ### Defining a Sampler

 In this example, the surrogate is evaluated at points given by a sampler.
-Here we use the [MonteCarloSampler](MonteCarloSampler.md) to generate random points defined by a [UniformDistribution](UniformDistribution.md) or a [NormalDistribution](NormalDistribution.md) for each parameter.
+Here we use the [MonteCarloSampler](MonteCarloSampler.md) to generate random points defined by a [Uniform](Uniform.md) or a [Normal](Normal.md) distribution for each parameter.
 See [Example 1: Monte Carlo](/examples/monte_carlo.md) for more details on setting up this sampler.

 !listing examples/surrogates/nearest_point_uniform.i block=Distributions caption=Uniform distribution for each parameter